Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 _Note 2: It is also possible to RNG your save so that your desired spread, and Pokémon you obtain with it, are rendered as [Square Shiny](https://bulbapedia.bulbagarden.net/wiki/Shiny_Pok%C3%A9mon#Variants) in the SwSh games.
 This has no practical effect or meaning in any other games besides those Gen 8 titles, but if you're curious on what specific TID & SID combo gives your `PID` the Square Shiny trait, you can calculate it with [Lego's 'SID-For-Shiny' Tool](https://legofigure11.github.io/tools/sid-for-shiny/)._<br>

-Pick one of the results the tool above gives you and note the target 'frame' or advancement to hit; usually you would pick the earliest one, unless you'd like a specific SID as per the note above.<br>
+Pick one of the results the tool above gives you and note the target advance (frame) to hit; usually you would pick the earliest one, unless you'd like a specific SID as per the note above.<br>
-In this case I don't particularly care about the Shiny type, so I'll just go for the first result, with a target advancement of `24930` and an SID of `59029`.
-Un-pause your emulator and let the game run until you're at about ~500 frames before your target, then pause it again and make a new Save State.<br>
+In this case I don't particularly care about the Shiny type, so I'll just go for the first result, with a target advance of `24930` and an SID of `59029`.
+Un-pause your emulator and let the game run until you're at about ~500 advances before your target, then pause it again and make a new Save State.<br>
 The reason we pause at this point is because there is a delay between the moment you press A at the final screen, and your SID is actually generated, due to the character shrinking animation.
 This value is usually `-75` for Emerald and `-465` for FRLG.
 In this case, given a target advance of `24930`, this means we should hold A and un-pause on this screen at advances `24855`.<br>
 While paused, manually advance until you reach this calculated value.
 Once you're there, hold A and un-pause - you should see your desired TID & SID appear at the bottom right corner of the script, once you're in the back of the moving truck (Emerald) or you're in your room in Pallet Town (FRLG)!<br>